 The subject and content of the piece is highly flexible.
-Students who take this can extend upon a current program of study, research a hobby, or link it to their chosen university course.
+Students who take this can extend upon a current programme of study, research a hobby, or link it to their chosen university course.

-Students who take the extended project will sharpen their skills in research, planning, presentation and communication.
+Students who take the Extended Project will sharpen their skills in research, planning, presentation and communication.
 These skills will better prepare them for the demands of university or employment.
-Completion of the project will appeal to university admissions tutors, making applications stand out of the crowd.
+Completion of the project will appeal to university admissions tutors, making applications stand out from the crowd.
 Grades for Extended Projects are worth UCAS points equalling:

 - A* – 28 Points

 - D – 12 Points